na-na-hi/renget/archive/LiminalCrossroads4.md

 Ah."

-Gill notices he's laying on his side. on the grass beside the pond.
+Gill notices he's laying on his side on the grass beside the pond.
 Other than his wet red fur making him look quite a bit different, the twins don't notice anything out of the ordinary.
 Both look at Gill's unperturbed savior.

 The six-tailed animal chuckles: